 Blue Badge holders and DPPPs

 Blue Badge holders can park in Controlled Parking Zones

-Blue Badge holders may park in all parking bays (residents, limited time, pay and display etc, except for car club bays) in Oxford's Controlled Parking Zones, and in residents' parking schemes in:
+Blue Badge holders may park in all parking bays (residents, limited time, pay and display etc., except for car club bays) in Oxford's Controlled Parking Zones and residents' parking schemes in:

-Any blue badge holder can use a DPPP
+Any Blue Badge holder can use a DPPP

 Any vehicle using a DPPP must display a current Blue Badge.

-Who qualifies for a DPPP
+Qualifying for a DPPP

-To qualify for a disabled person's parking place (DPPP), the following conditions must be met:
+To qualify for a disabled person's parking place (DPPP), the following conditions must be met.

-- There is a vehicle and driver permanently at the address
+- There is a vehicle and driver permanently at the address.

-- There must be a suitable location for the parking place on a public road (we cannot provide places on private land or land owned by another authority)
+- There must be a suitable location for the parking place on a public road.
+We cannot provide places on private land or land owned by another authority.